 Having watched the presentations it’s an uphill walk to the wildlife area.
 There are 3 packs of wolves at Alpha Parc and it must be stressed that it is not a zoo, the animals live in wild conditions in forested enclosures of up to 3 hectares so it is not guaranteed that you will see any animals.
 There are feeding sessions a couple of times during the day at the different packs so to be sure not to be disappointed it may be worth checking the times by phone beforehand (this information isn’t on the website).
 We didn’t do this and just got lucky!

 Each pack lives in a separate area and there are lookouts/hides to watch them from.
 There is also a cabin with information on the habitat, life and behaviour etc of the wolf where keepers give talks at certain times of the day.
 The majority of the park is steeply hilly and the paths are not suitable for strollers or wheelchairs (though it is possible for people with reduced mobility to visit the first area and get to one of the three packs of wolves).
 Pushchairs can be left in a storeroom in the café and baby carriers are available to hire if needed.
-Between the second and third pack you can walk direct or take a detour along a discovery trail where plants and trees are labelled.
+Between the second and third pack you can walk direct or take a detour along a discovery trail where plants and trees are labeled.
 If you are pressed for time or young kids are likely to grow tired I would suggest taking the direct route as the nature trail isn’t anything special.

 There’s something inherently scary about wolves.
 It’s not just that they’re dangerous wild animals, after all hippos kill more people in Africa than any other wild animal but they don’t come across as frightening.
 Bears are big and dangerous but look cuddly.
 So what is it about wolves?
 Is it their thin yellow eyes that send shivers down the spine, or is it that they often represent evil in myths and fairy tales?
 (Though in stark contrast the image below shows a rare example of a myth involving wise and kind wolves!)